sashee/pdf-loader/README.md

-# PDF to image loader for WebPack
+# PDF to image loader for Webpack

 This loader gets a PDF file, converts it to images, and emit those files.
 It also returns the dimensions for each page.